GunturArmadani/GunturArmadani/README.md

 <div align="center" style="background-color:#f0f8ff; padding:20px; border-radius:10px;">

-## 👤 Tentang Saya
+## 👤 About Me

-Halo!
-Saya adalah seorang pembelajar yang tertarik pada
-**Artificial Intelligence (AI)** dan **Keamanan Siber (Cyber Security)**.

-Saya senang mempelajari cara kerja sistem, memahami celah keamanan *(secara etis)*,
-serta meningkatkan keamanan teknologi.

-Di luar itu, saya juga menyukai **pengembangan game** sebagai hobi dan sarana berkreasi 🎮
+Hi!
+I am an **Informatics Engineering student** with a strong interest in
+**Cyber Security, Artificial Intelligence (AI), and Game Development**.

+I enjoy learning how computer systems and software work, how intelligent systems are built,
+and how digital systems can be protected from cyber threats.
+I am also interested in how technology is applied in the gaming industry, both for creativity and problem-solving.

 </div>

 ---

-## 📍 Lokasi
+## 📍 Location
-📌 **Batang, Jawa Tengah, Indonesia**
+📌 **Batang, Central Java, Indonesia**

 ---

-## 🧠 Fokus Belajar & Aktivitas Saat Ini
+## 🧠 Current Focus & Activities
-Saat ini saya sedang fokus pada:
+Currently, I am focusing on:
-- 🤖 Dasar-dasar Artificial Intelligence
+- 🤖 Artificial Intelligence fundamentals (logic, data, and intelligent systems)
-- 🔐 Dasar Keamanan Siber (sistem, kerentanan, dan pertahanan)
-- 💻 Pengembangan kemampuan pemrograman & pemecahan masalah
+- 🔐 Cyber Security basics (systems, vulnerabilities, ethical analysis, and defense)
+- 💻 Strengthening programming skills, algorithms, and problem-solving

 ---

-## 🎮 Hobi & Ketertarikan
+## 🎮 Hobbies & Interests
-- Membuat game sebagai hobi dan media belajar
-- Elektronika (merakit robot sederhana)
-- Memperbaiki HP dan laptop yang rusak
+- Game development as a hobby and learning medium
+- Exploring AI and security concepts through small experiments
+- Electronics (building simple robots)
+- Repairing smartphones and laptops
-- Eksperimen perangkat lunak & perangkat keras
+- Software & hardware experimentation

 ---

-## 🚀 Proyek
+## 🚀 Projects
-Proyek-proyek berikut mencerminkan perjalanan saya,
-terutama di bidang **game development** yang masih saya tekuni sebagai hobi:
+These projects reflect my learning journey as an **Informatics Engineering student**,
+especially in **game development**, which I pursue as a creative hobby:

-- 🎮 **Flappy Bird – Game pertama saya**
+- 🎮 **Flappy Bird – My first game**
   👉 https://github.com/GunturArmadani/first-game

-- 🕹️ **Platformer Pixel**
+- 🕹️ **Pixel Platformer**
   👉 https://github.com/GunturArmadani/sabtu-belajar

 ---

 <p align="center">
-  🚀 <i>Terus belajar, bereksperimen, dan berkembang</i>
+  🚀 <i>Continuously learning, experimenting, and growing</i>
 </p>